paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-100a-cybersecurity-enhancement.md

 [Section 3719 of this title](./chapter-063-technology-innovation.md#section-3719) (as amended by section 105 of the America COMPETES Reauthorization Act of 2010 (124 Stat.
 3989)), referred to in subsec. (a)(1), probably means [section 3719 of this title](./chapter-063-technology-innovation.md#section-3719) as enacted by section 105(a) of Pub.
 L. 111–358.

-<a id="section-7462"></a>
+<a id="section-7461"></a>
-## § 7462.
+## § 7461.
 Federal Cyber Scholarship-for-Service Program
 **(a) In general** The Director of the National Science Foundation, in coordination with the Director of the Office of Personnel Management and Secretary of Homeland Security, shall continue a Federal cyber scholarship-for-service program to recruit and train the next generation of information technology professionals, industrial control system security professionals, and security managers to meet the needs of the cybersecurity mission for Federal, State, local, and tribal governments.

 **(b) Program description and components** The Federal Cyber Scholarship-for-Service Program shall—

 (1) provide scholarships through qualified institutions of higher education, including community colleges, to students who are enrolled in programs of study at institutions of higher education leading to degrees or specialized program certifications in the cybersecurity field;

-(2) provide the scholarship recipients with summer internship opportunities or other meaningful temporary appointments in the Federal information technology workforce;
+(2) provide the scholarship recipients with summer internship opportunities or other meaningful temporary appointments in the Federal information technology and cybersecurity workforce;

+(3) prioritize the placement of scholarship recipients fulfilling the post-award employment obligation under this section to ensure that—

-(3) prioritize the employment placement of at least 80 percent of scholarship recipients in an executive agency (as defined in [section 105 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section105&num=0&edition=prelim)); and
+  (A) not less than 70 percent of such recipients are placed in an executive agency (as defined in [section 105 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section105&num=0&edition=prelim));

+  (B) not more than 10 percent of such recipients are placed as educators in the field of cybersecurity at qualified institutions of higher education that provide scholarships under this section; and

+  (C) not more than 20 percent of such recipients are placed in positions described in paragraphs (2) through (5) of subsection (d); and

-(4) provide awards to improve cybersecurity education at the kindergarten through grade 12 level—
+(4) provide awards to improve cybersecurity education, including by seeking to provide awards in coordination with other relevant agencies for summer cybersecurity camp or other experiences, including teacher training, in each of the 50 States, at the kindergarten through grade 12 level—

   (A) to increase interest in cybersecurity careers;